erschroeder/CS201Project/README.md

 NOTE: All of the following instructions assume you have completed the 'Getting Started' Steps

+NOTE 2: If you terminate the program without completing the started tasks, the user file will be lost.

 # Viewing Your Collection
 1. Enter 'r'